dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 ## Movement Control

-We recommend developers to send yours Movement Control commands in 50Hz frequency.
-Developers can implement that by `usleep(20000)`、`ros::Duration(1/50)` or other ways which depend on the develop environment.
+We recommend developers to send their Movement Control commands at 50Hz frequency.
+Developers can implement that by `usleep(20000)`、`ros::Duration(1/50)` or other ways which depend on the development environment.

-In Movement Control, specific meanings of arguements are decided by control mode byte.
+For Movement Control, specific meanings of arguments are decided by the control mode byte.
 For more info about Movement Control, please refer to [Control mode byte part in Appendix](../appendix/index.html#Control-Mode-Byte).

-We recommend developers to use `HORI_POS` mode in horizontal movement.
+We recommend developers to use `HORI_POS` mode for horizontal movement.
 More details are shown in [Position-Control(HORI_POS)](#position-control-hori-pos) in this document.
-In this mode, speed and attitude are controlled by autopilot, thus developers do not concern about that.
+In this mode, speed and attitude are controlled by autopilot, thus developers do not need to worry about that.

-Please note that certain conditions are required for some control model to be functional:
+Please note that certain conditions are required for some control modes to be functional:

 * Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORI_POS) related control modes can be used.
 * Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with Autopilot，horizontal velocity control(HORI_VEL)related control modes can be used.